New Jersey university probes threats against African-Americans

 Also last week, a 21-year-old man was charged with making threats against black students at Michigan Technological University.

-Additional reporting by Richard Weizel in Milford, Connecticut, Frank McGurty in New York and Dan Whitcomb in Los Angeles.; Editing by Frank McGurty, Alan Crosby and Bernard Orr
+Additional reporting by Richard Weizel in Milford, Connecticut and Frank McGurty in New York.; Editing by Frank McGurty and Alan Crosby